norlingstax/norlingstax/README.md

 # Hi, I'm Anastasia

-I'm currently pursuing a Master's degree in Data Analysis.
+I'm currently pursuing a Master's degree in Data Science.
 Over the years, I've completed certifications and projects that helped me build strong skills in programming, data analysis, and machine learning.
-My most recent achievement is completing the **Data Analytics certification from Turing College** (March 2025), a comprehensive program that equipped me with diverse and industry-relevant skills.
+My most recent achievement is completing the **Data Analytics certification from Turing College** (March 2025), a comprehensive program that equipped me with diverse data-relevant skills.

 I also hold three certifications from freeCodeCamp in **Scientific Computing with Python**, **Data Analysis with Python**, and **Machine Learning with Python**, which provided a solid foundation for my technical expertise.